-The best deals under $100 from Macy's Labor Day sale | CNN Underscored
+The best deals under $100 from the Macy's Labor Day sale | CNN Underscored

 Dr. Brandt Skincare Wishlist Set ($53.40, originally $89; macys.com)

-Featuring the much-loved brand’s Microdermabrasion Age Defying Exfoliator, Wrinkle Smoothing Cream, Hyaluronic Facial Cream and Pore Refiner Primer, this skincare set is all about bringing out your skin’s radiance.
+Featuring the much-loved brand’s Microdermabrasion Age Defying Exfoliator, Wrinkle Smoothing Cream, Hyaluronic Facial Cream and Pore Refiner Primer, this skin care set is all about bringing out your skin’s radiance.
 Smooth, polish and hydrate with this sample set whose formulas are designed to have serious results.

-Champion is back in a big way, and this shirt will quickly become a go-to for pairing with skirts and trendy sweatpants all year round.
+Champion is back in a big way, and this shirt will quickly become a go-to for pairing with skirts and trendy sweatpants year-round.

 Haven’t taken the plunge on an Instant Pot yet?
-Those that do, don’t regret it — and with a $20 savings, it’s a great time to give one a go.
+Those that do don’t regret it — and with a $20 savings, it’s a great time to give one a go.
 Hello, fast and easy weeknight dinners.

 Baggalini Convertible Backpack 2.0 ($55.97; originally $99.95; macys.com)

-This backpack can be whatever you need it to be — making it an especially great bag if you have some travel plans coming up.
+This backpack can be whatever you need it to be, making it an especially great bag if you have some travel plans coming up.
 Plus, it’s made from nylon, which means it’ll keep some of the damp out and away from your cargo if you happen to get caught in the rain.

-Becca Cosmetics Ultimate Coverage 24 Hour Foundation ($22, originally $42; macys.com)
+Becca Cosmetics Ultimate Coverage 24-Hour Foundation ($22, originally $42; macys.com)

-It’s hard to beat half-price foundation that’s this good, and this one has garnered five-star ratings from happy customers, too.
-Expect a lightweight, non-pore-clogging formula you won’t have to reapply during the day — and it’s transfer resistant, too, so you don’t have to worry about it coming off on your clothes.
+It’s hard to beat half-price foundation that’s this good, and this one has garnered 5-star ratings from happy customers too.
+Expect a lightweight, non-pore-clogging formula you won’t have to reapply during the day — and it’s transfer-resistant too, so you don’t have to worry about it coming off on your clothes.

 This cheery quilt will brighten your bedroom and your mood with red, yellow, orange and blue flower-patterned blocks.
 And if you’re looking for a room upgrade star, it’s hard to argue with over $100 off its original price.

-MAC Shot Of Colour Lip Oil ($11, originally $22; macys.com)
+MAC Shot of Colour Lip Oil ($11, originally $22; macys.com)

 Fall and winter weather isn’t known for being kind to lips, and this oil-infused, instantly hydrating tinted lip gloss gives them a dose of healing and protection as well as a boost of the high-impact color MAC is known for.